Wise Debit Card For Travel: Hands-On Review

 While you won’t be able to make bank transfers in other currencies, you can hold them in your Wise account and spend with your travel card.

-How Does the Wise Card Exactly Work?
+How Does the Wise Debit Card Work?

-How to Order Your Wise Travel Card
+How to Order Your Wise Debit Card

 These are the 3 simple steps you will need to go through: